stairf/gopl/README.txt

 	              will match the command line argument "-$X".
 	"long"        the value contains more that one letter.
 If the value is $X, the option will match the command line argument "--$X".
 At least one of "short" and "long" must be specified for each option.
 	"type"        the value is a valid type name.
 See at type names below for more information.
 The "type" value is required.
 	"arg"         Specify a name for the argument displayed at the help text.
 	              The default value is "ARG".
-The value is ignored it the option (its type) doesn't take an argument.
+The value is ignored if the option (its type) doesn't take an argument.
 	"description" Specify a description text for the help text.
 This is optional.
 	"exit"        Exit if this option was specified.
 This is useful for the help option.
 Values are "SUCCESS", "FAILURE" for the exit codes EXIT_SUCCESSS and EXIT_FAILURE.
 If any other value is set, that value will be used as exit code: The value `foo' will create thd C code `exit(foo)'.
 	"init"        initial value for the option.
 The value is a C expression.
 The value is statically assigned to the option variable.
+The value must be quoted for both perl and C, e.g. '"string"';
 	"verify"      the value is the name of a function or a macro.
 The function will be called after the variable assignment.
 The result of the macro or the function must be an int.
 If the result is 0, the value is considered to be invalid.
 The parameter of the function is the (converted) option value.
 Some option types do not support verify functions.
 	"callback"    name of the callback funcion for the type "callback".
 The option type must be "callback".